 Vineyard Excursions in Otranto

-A great side trip with time to relax is a visit to L’Astore Masseria, a manor farm house, less than a 30 minute drive from Otranto.
+A great day trip from Otranto (less than 30 minutes away), the manor farm house, L’Astore Masseria, offers time to relax while sipping a glass of Italian wine.
 The vineyard is planted with Primitivo and Salice Salento varietal grapes that thrive in this region of Puglia moderated by the cool ocean breezes.

-Surrounded by about 100 hectares of vineyards and olive groves, L’Astore Masseria is a nice place to have lunch and relax with a glass of wine from their vineyard.
-One of the first Masserias in the area open to guests, this family home is a typical agricultural estate of Salento that was saved from a state of abandonment with a loving restoration including charming guest rooms which were converted from old stables.
+Surrounded by about 250 acres of vineyards and olive groves, L’Astore Masseria is a nice place to enjoy lunch with a glass of wine from their vineyard.
+One of the first Masserias in the area open to guests, this family home is a typical agricultural estate of Salento.
+It was saved from a state of abandonment with a loving restoration including charming guest rooms converted from old stables.

 Tips for Traveling to Otranto

-The best way to reach Otranto is flying into Brindisi, though if you are traveling around Puglia, Bari is another possibility.
-You can pick up a rental car or a reasonably priced shuttle service at the airport.
+The best way to reach Otranto is flying into Brindisi (check flights here), though if you are traveling around Puglia, Bari is another possibility.
+You can pick up a rental car (reserve here) or a reasonably priced shuttle service at the airport.

 If you prefer viewing the spectacular countryside, rent a car in Rome from the Fiumicino airport and drive 5 hours cross country into Puglia.
 It is possible to take a train from Rome into Bari – Otranto can be reached by rail – a picturesque if rather slow method of travel